 When does a stock tip become insider trading?
 Typically, it’s when the tipper has inside information that is not yet publicly available.
 Every quarter, publicly listed corporations must report how the company performed in the quarter before.
 That is considered privileged and highly confidential information.
 If someone performs an equity trade after a public disclosure, that is considered a fair trade.
 But if the seller acted on the information before it became public – such as amassing a large position before a material announcement – that could result in a charge of insider trading.
+A former top Apple lawyer, for example, pled guilty to insider trading for ignoring the quarterly "blackout periods" that barred trading before Apple's results were released.

 If you receive a phone call or visit from an attorney who works for the SEC, the attorney will ask specific questions about your recent trades immediately before the material announcement.
 First, answering any questions is strictly voluntary, a right guaranteed by the fifth amendment – nor shall be compelled in any criminal case to be a witness against himself – and buttressed by the fourth amendment: